 Many people begin to recover from a stroke almost immediately after it has occurred.

-The recovery process is most rapid in the first 3 months after a stroke, but improvement will continue for 6 months or a year.
+The recovery process is most rapid in the first 3 months after a stroke, but improvement will continue for 6 months to a year.
 Many stroke survivors even report that they slowly continue to regain function for years after their stroke.
 It is very important not to lose hope.

 Amarenco P, Labreuche J, Touboul PJ.
 High-density lipoprotein-cholesterol and risk of stroke and carotid atherosclerosis: A systematic review.
 Atherosclerosis.
 2007; [Epub ahead of print].